Peter Goddard (journalist): History

 Peter Goddard was a pupil of Margaret Butler (piano) at The Royal Conservatory of Music and of Mieczyslaw Kolinski (musicology) and Gustav Ciamaga (electronic music) at the University of Toronto.
 Goddard played piano in a succession of Toronto rock groups, then began his career as a journalist in 1966 concurrently with studying music.
 He obtained Bachelor and Master degrees in music in 1967 and 1971, respectively.

 From 1966 to 1988, Goddard held positions as the pop music critic for The Globe and Mail (1966 – 1967) the Toronto Telegram (1968 – 1971) and the Toronto Star (1972 – 1988).
 He received the 1972 Juno Award as Journalist of The Year.

 Goddard maintained an ongoing association with the Toronto Star, for which he continued to write in other editorial capacities.

 Goddard also has written for many magazines (Maclean's, Saturday Night, RPM, Canadian Composer, etc) and is the author of the biography Frank Sinatra (Don Mills, Ont, 1973) and the novel The Sounding (Toronto 1988), and co-author with Ronnie Hawkins of Ronnie Hawkins: Last of the Good Old Boys (Toronto 1989).
 With the Toronto photographer Philip Kamin, Goddard collaborated on 10 books, published 1982-6 in Toronto, documenting concert tours during the early and mid-1980s by the Rolling Stones, the Who, David Bowie, Duran Duran, Genesis, Michael Jackson, the Police, Van Halen, the Cars, and Cyndi Lauper.
 Goddard also edited The Video Hits Book (Toronto 1986, for the CBC-TV series 'Video Hits') and with Kamin co-edited the collection of essays Shakin' All Over: The Rock 'N' Roll Years in Canada (Toronto 1989).

 Death

-Goddard died after a battle with glioblastoma at Toronto Grace Health Centre on Wednesday night, March 23, 2022.
+Goddard died after a battle with glioblastoma at Toronto Grace Health Centre on March 23, 2022.
 He was married to Carol Ann Goddard for 52 years and had one child and several grandchildren at the time of his death.